freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 2. Next, you would want to `rebase` from the `upstream`.

     This step **will sync the latest changes** from the main repository of freeCodeCamp.
-It's important that you rebase as often as possible, to avoid conflicts later.
+It is important that you rebase as often as possible, to avoid conflicts later.

     ```shell
     git pull --rebase upstream master